AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ### Summary

 The **Linear Combination Feature Engineering** tool in JTabViz allows you to combine existing features and optimize their relationships to create new features.
-This approach can help in making the data more suitable for classification tasks.
+This approach can help in finding derivations of the data which present classifiable patterns.

 ## Getting Started